-- After a sub-contractor’s electronic mail systems were hacked and fraudulent wire-transfer instructions were sent to a general contractor, Dan represented the general contractor against the sub-contractor’s claim that it failed to pay invoices exceeding $500,000.
+- After a sub-contractor’s network was hacked and fraudulent wire-transfer instructions were sent to a general contractor, Dan represented the general contractor against the sub-contractor’s claim that it failed to pay invoices exceeding $500,000.
 After written discovery was completed, Dan negotiated a favorable settlement that also maintained the ongoing and future business relationship between the parties.

 - Two months before trial, Dan was retained to defend a lawyer in a legal malpractice claim arising from a series of real estate transactions.
 On speculation that the City of Chicago would be awarded a bid for the Summer Olympics, the plaintiff, represented by our client, acquired multiple properties in areas of Chicago slated for Olympic venues.
 When the Olympics bid was rejected, the plaintiff discovered purported flaws in the closing documents that it contended rendered its real estate holdings worthless, and claimed over $500,000 in loss in its legal malpractice claim against our client.
 After a bench trial, the trial court entered judgment against our client for less than $3,000, which the Illinois Appellate Court affirmed.